SynBioDex/SEPs/README.md

 SEPs are filed by SBOL editors in a dedicated issue tracker on github.
 If not withdrawn, an SEP will eventually be put to a vote by the SBOL community.

+For a complete explanation of the SEP process, please refer to [SEP#1](https://github.com/SynBioDex/SEPs/issues/1)

 ### View List of SEPs:

 [in chronological order](https://github.com/SynBioDex/SEPs/issues?q=is%3Aissue+sort%3Acreated-asc)